Random Tree generator using Prufer Sequence in C++

 The sequence of the trees here has n vertices, also it has a length of n-2, and we may use a general iterative approach to reach the solution.

-If we are provided with N nodes and also the length being (N-2)
+If we are provided with N nodes and also the length being (N-2), then each position in the Prufer sequence can have N Possible Values.

-So, The number of possible labelled trees in a Prufer Sequence with N Nodes is, N^(N-2)
+So, The number of possible labelled trees in a Prufer Sequence with N Nodes is, N^(N-2).

 How Trees are Generated using Prufer Sequence